Nagim123/Multiagent-Web-Search-Search-Swarm/README.md

 #from agents.search_swarm_amazon import SearchSwarm
 from agents.search_swarm_outlines import SearchSwarm
 ```
+*To use Hugging Face models you need access to [Llama-3-8b from Meta](https://huggingface.co/meta-llama/Meta-Llama-3-8B)*
 ## Run on WebShop environment
 1. Set up the [webshop](https://github.com/princeton-nlp/WebShop) environment on http://localhost:3000.
 You can find an example docker file for webshop in *other* folder.
 2. Command to get inference from webshop environment.